Technology

 Graph and AI

-Another factor driving the popularity of graph technology is its ability to enhance various artificial intelligence (AI) applications.
+Another factor continuing to drive the popularity of graph technology is its ability to enhance various artificial intelligence (AI) applications.
 This includes generative AI applications like large language models (LLMs), whose accuracy can be improved using knowledge graphs.
 “Although graph technologies are not new to data and analytics, there has been a shift in the thinking around them as organizations identify an increasing number of use cases,” writes Gartner.
 “In fact, as many as 50% of Gartner client inquiries around the topic of AI involve a discussion around the use of graph technology.”

 Understanding the graph technology landscape